Carlos-R197/BankDataLayer/README.md

-# Integracion-Banco-2
+# Bank data layer

-Integration layer for bank project.
+Web service that exposes a set of methods that give access to the bank's data.